ashes999/game-development-course/README.md

 - [IconFinder](https://www.iconfinder.com/): Great way to find small, free (and paid) icons that you can use in your games.
 - [Public Art](https://github.com/ummah/public-game-art): A repository of RPG-Maker-like 2D top-down tiles, characters, and related artwork.
 Take a look (especially if you're making 2D top-down perspective games).

+# Finishing Touches
+Your game is pretty much done.
+There's still a lot of stuff you can do to make it better -- smaller, faster, etc.

+- [TinyPNG](https://tinypng.com/): Compresses all your PNGs in a loss-less way.
+Saves tons of bytes.

 # Pre-Release
 Finally, your game is complete!
 You need to prepare it for your marketing push.

+# Marketing

 - [6 Simple Things You can do to Improve Your Screenshots](http://gamedevelopment.tutsplus.com/tutorials/6-simple-things-you-can-do-to-improve-your-screenshots--gamedev-14272): useful for marketing materials.